How can social media help your business?

 3. In terms of ongoing investment, getting started on social media is very low cost compared to more traditional forms of marketing and promotion.
 Most of the basic applications are free to use and even buying a few bits of software (apps) to make things work better is fairly inexpensive.
 Consequently, your ROI should be quicker and greater.

 5. Social media is a great way to instantly share anything you want to with your existing or potential customers.
 News, info, offers, coupons, pictures, the lot.
+But bear in mind it is rarely a successful direct marketing channel in its own right.

 7. Social media can be an effective way to manage your own PR and reputation.
 It allows you to deliver your success stories more effectively and even react to crises before they escalate.